Javibu5/Department/README.md

 Educational project
 Creation of a department, deleted and edited, through an API.Use Event Sourcing to save the events, and rebuild the view from scratch for the read model.
-Using nestj as a framework, docker to set up the MongoDB database which is a database that stores your data as documents.
+Using nestjs as a framework, docker to set up the MongoDB database which is a database that stores your data as documents.

 This project is entirely based on: https://github.com/sgomez/iam-ddd-cqrs-es-nestjs